 Frozen Coils

 The other common problem that we see in heat pumps is frozen coils.
 This could be due to a refrigerant leak or a lack of airflow.
 You may think that the frozen coils are a problem, but they are actually the result of a problem deeper in your system.
-If you have a refrigerant leak or a lack of airflow, the condenser coils get too cold and allows ice to develop.
+If you have a refrigerant leak or a lack of airflow, the condenser coils get too cold and allow ice to develop.
+Frozen coils can block your AC from cooling effectively and may lead to water damage when the ice melts.

 You may think that this ice is helping your home get even cooler, but that is not the case.
 Instead, the ice is actually blocking your AC from being able to cool effectively.
 Plus, when the ice melts it well leak out and cause damage to the surrounding areas of your air conditioner and home.